Hanuman statue an iconic backdrop that redefines Delhi

 Talking of the relationship between Metro and Hanuman, Sanjay Sharma, a teacher, who lives in Janakpuri, says that Metro is driving the fame of the Hanuman statue.
 He says that he first realised the size of the statue only after he saw it from a Metro coach in 2006.
 “I used to drive past it on my bike and in my car, but never realised its height.
 Probably, while driving past it I never got an opportunity to look all the way up,” says Sharma.

-“But one day I saw Hanuman statue from the Metro and realised how it dwarves the train moving along it on the elevated line,” the teacher says.
+“But one day I saw Hanuman statue from the Metro and realised how it dwarfs the train moving along it on the elevated line,” the teacher says.

-Landmarks help people make sense of sprawling cities both in terms of geography and culture, says filmmaker Mehra.
-Talking of Bollywood’s role in creating one of Delhi’s most iconic contemporary landmarks, he says: “I do not think movies can make landmarks, they can only discover them.”
+Landmarks help people make sense of sprawling cities both in terms of its geography and culture.
+Talking of Bollywood’s role in creating one of Delhi’s most iconic contemporary landmarks, Mehra says: “I do not think movies can make landmarks, they can only discover them.”

 But R Balki, the director of Paa, which also has a scene showing the statue, has a different opinion.
 “Most filmmakers primarily go to Jhandewalan because it is a convenient location to shoot the Metro.
 The Hanuman statue just provides an interesting background,” says Balki.